Cadillac set to join F1 2026 grid in rebranded Andretti project

 “The formation of this distinctly American team is an important moment of pride for all our employees and fans,” said Michael Andretti in a statement following news of his team’s FIA approval in October last year.
 “We feel strongly that Andretti Cadillac’s deep racing competencies and the technological advancements that come from racing will benefit our customers while heightening enthusiasm for F1, globally.”

 Andretti’s inclusion on the grid could have also given more opportunities for US-based drivers such as Colton Herta or IndyCar star Alex Palou.
-But with Andretti’s bid now rejected, the majority of US-based talent looking for a future in F1 will have to look elsewhere.
+With Andretti’s bid now rejected, the majority of US-based talent hoping for a future in F1 had to look elsewhere – but Cadillac could now change that.

-FOM itself gave lukewarm statements when the news of Andretti’s FIA-approved bid was announced – the only one to make it through the process – and so it’s perhaps no surprise that it has now officially rejected the team from entering F1 any time soon.
+FOM itself gave lukewarm statements when the news of Andretti’s FIA-approved bid was announced – the only one to make it through the process – and so it was no surprise when it officially rejected the team from entering F1 any time soon.

 “The addition of an 11th team would place an operational burden on race promoters,” it stated. “[It] would subject some of them to significant costs, and would reduce the technical, operational and commercial spaces of other competitors.